 When you are only cooking for 2 people there always seems to be a lot left over when you make a roast.
 I find pork especially tends to dry out when

-The quantities given in this recipe will feed 2 to 3 people.
-You can easily adapt it to feed more.
-Allow approximately 1 cup of diced pork and 1 and a half cups of vegetables per person.
-If you are making for more than three people you should also increase the amount of stock so that you get sufficient garlic sauce.
+Allow approximately 1 cup of diced pork and 1 to 1 and a half cups of vegetables per person.
+If you are making for more than four people you should increase the amount of stock so that you get sufficient garlic sauce.

 - Leftover Roast Pork cut into cubes (depends on how much pork you have leftover).
-Once we have finished with our pork roast I cut the leftover meat into blocks and store in a

 - Broccoli broken into florets